thiagozs/logfire/README.md

 TODOs
 -----

-* Replace optimist with minimist (optimist not maintained anymore)
 * Get rid of `autoload.js`
 * Make sure that numeric fields are returned as integers
 * Benchmarks, performance improvements